 PE teachers coordinate these programmes and aim to introduce a variety of PE skills for all students, and develop fitness and interest in sport.
 In the primary section, Term One is committed to in-term swimming lessons and Term Three/Four is the athletics' season (including cross country running).
 Otherwise, specialist sports are introduced to students, so they can participate in various sporting carnivals.
-Secondary programmes are conducted around sports and skills training.
+Additional programmes are conducted around sport and skill training.
 HillSide is a member of WACSSA.